 2. A Strong ASO Strategy Goes Far Beyond Keyword Optimization

 I have found that when many developers think of ASO, they predominantly think of improving discoverability by optimizing the keywords they use in their app’s metadata.

 Keyword optimization is unarguably an important component of a healthy ASO strategy, and can certainly help you achieve more organic growth through better discoverability by ranking higher in the app store search results.
-The thing is, keywords and creatives compliment each other.
-When you’re familiar with the major terms that drive impressions for your app, creatives that appear in the search results page—and appeal to your target user—will increase your “tap through rate” and/or conversion rates.
-The higher your “tap through rate” and conversion rate is for a specific keyword search, the higher the search algorithm ranks your relevancy, and the higher you rank for that keyword.
+The thing is, keywords and creatives complement each other.
+When you’re familiar with the major terms that drive impressions for your app, creatives that appear in the search results page—and appeal to your target user—will increase your “tap-through rate” and/or conversion rates.
+The higher your “tap-through rate” and conversion rate is for a specific keyword search, the higher the search algorithm ranks your relevancy, and the higher you rank for that keyword.

 Beyond that, it doesn’t really matter how many people are visiting your page unless visitors are downloading your app.
 And what’s even more important than visitor volume is optimizing for the number of quality installs.
 For that, it’s crucial to test your app store creatives.
 Hence, a strong ASO strategy focuses on both optimizing for discoverability and conversion rates (CVR).

 3. A Successful ASO Strategy is Underpinned by (Good) Hypothesis-Driven Optimization